 Why does the Moon appear not to be rotating on its axis?

 Most celestial bodies have rotations about an internal axis, and in particular all Solar System bodies do, as far as we know.
-The Earth’s rotation is responsible for the day (that is the rising and setting Sun and so on).
+For example the Earth’s rotation is responsible for the day (that is the rising and setting Sun and so on).

 Could a tilt in Earth's rotation axis be the cause of Global Warming?